nayfin/demo-co-old/README.md

 Whenever you want access to the code you're writing outside the context you're writing it in (i.e. CLI project or Nx workspace).

+## When should I use an Nx Workspace over something like @ngneat/lib

+There are two main reasons to choose a workspace over a CLI generated library system:
+- You are using the monorepo to organize projects and libraries and would also like to publish some of those libraries
+- You are building interdependent libraries and need to quickly how changes to one library effect the dependent libraries

+If you are only wanting to publish a single library, or multiple stand-alone libraries you should check out [@ngneat/lib](https://github.com/ngneat/lib).
+In addition to generating the publishable library, it generates templates for CODE_OF_CONDUCT.md, CONTRIBUTING.md, ISSUE_TEMPLATE.md, LICENSE.md, PULL_REQUEST_TEMPLATE.md, README.md.
+It also generates some scripts to help automate release.

 ## Where?

 For our purposes, we are deploying to NPM as a public package, but you can easily follow similar steps to deploy to other public or private registries.
 Consult their docs for information on setup and publishing.